Stroke

 The illustration shows how an ischemic stroke can occur in the brain.
 If a blood clot breaks away from plaque buildup in a carotid artery in the neck, it can travel to an artery in the brain.
 The clot can block blood flow to part of the brain, causing brain tissue death.

 When plaque builds up on the inner walls of the arteries, it can lead to a disease called atherosclerosis.
 Plaque hardens and narrows the arteries, limiting blood flow to tissues and organs.
-Plaque can build up in any artery in the body, including arteries in the brain and neck.
-Carotid artery disease occurs when plaque builds up in the carotid arteries in the neck that supply blood to the brain.
+Plaque can build up in any artery in the body, including arteries in the brain and neck. carotid arteries disease occurs when plaque builds up in the carotid arteries in the neck that supply blood to the brain.
 It is a common cause of ischemic stroke.

 Plaque in an artery can also break open.
 Blood platelets stick to the site of the plaque injury and clump together to form blood clots.
 These clots can partly or fully block an artery.